MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-license-requirements.md

 description: Learn about the licensing requirements for the SharePoint Agreements AI solution.
 ---

+> [!NOTE]
+> SharePoint Agreements AI is now Generally Available (GA) for early adoption customers.
+While we are still determining the licensing model for Agreements AI solution, we will provide early adoption customers with a trial license for **SharePoint Content Solution - Agreements Trial** to activate Agreements AI solution.
+Contact your Microsoft representative or submit your nomination here to obtain trial licenses: [Sign up for limited GA](https://aka.ms/AgreementsSelectiveGA).
+If your nomination is selected, a Microsoft representative will reach out to you within 7 business days.

 # Licensing requirements for SharePoint Agreements AI

-To activate the SharePoint Agreements AI solution on your tenant, the tenant administrator must first get the **SharePoint Content Solution - Agreements Trial** license.
+To activate the SharePoint Agreements AI solution in your tenant, the tenant administrator must first get the **SharePoint Content Solution - Agreements Trial** license.
 After you obtain the license, you need to assign the license to users who will use the solution within your organization.

 ## Get the license

-SharePoint Agreements AI is available for selective General Availability (GA).
-The selective GA is by invitation only.
+SharePoint Agreements AI is now General Availability (GA) for early adoption customers.
+This limited GA is by invitation only.
 Contact your Microsoft representative or submit your nomination here to obtain licenses: [Sign up for selective GA](https://aka.ms/AgreementsSelectiveGA).

 ## Assign the license to users